JoJaCo/JoJaCo/README.md

 - 👋 Hi, I’m @JoJaCo
 - 👀 I’m interested in movies, games and lifting
 - 🌱 I’m currently learning kotlin and android dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me message me

 <!---
 JoJaCo/JoJaCo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.